seethroughdev/gulp-browserify-starter-kit/README.md

 It will compile a bundle.js and bundle.min.js file in your dist/js/ folders.

-*TODO:  Switch this to a node-env dependency instead.*
+*TODO:  Consider switching compression to a node-env dependency instead.*

-*TODO:  Decide whether its better to open up src to multiple browserify builds.*
+*TODO:  Consider whether its better to open up src to multiple browserify builds.*

 ## Other JS Tasks